 - Marketing – marketing of the Program

 Leaders also mentor Ambassadors as well as new incoming students, and represent the Arts Faculty at official events such as Orientation week and and Open Day.

 What we require of you?

 - Attend 3 Leader/Ambassador workshop and invited-speaker events run per semester

 - Take responsibility for mentoring both new students and Ambassadors throughout the year

 - Be available to assist with Orientation weeks in February and July

-- Be available to assist with Open Day in August
+- Be available to assist with Open Day on Sunday, August 4

 - Assist with recruitment of Peers and Ambassadors for following year